milesj/emojibase/README.md

 Shortcodes are short and succinct words, surrounded by colons, representing emoji (`:cat:`).
 They're primarily used within forums, comments, message posts, and basically anywhere with user-to-user communication.
-They exist for situations where an emoji keyboard is not present, but emoji should be supported.
+They exist for situations where an emoji keyboard is not present, but emoji characters should be supported.

 That being said, shortcodes are not officially supported by Unicode or any standard, and are entirely community driven.
 Because of this, shortcodes (also known as shortnames),